 Bioidentical Hormone Treatment Plan

-Meet with our highly trained consultant to discuss your medical history and the benefits of bioidentical hormones.
+Meet with our highly trained consultants to discuss your medical history and the benefits of bioidentical hormones.

 We will draw your blood to check all your vital hormones and other health factors.

 Keeping you healthy and active is a lifelong process and we want to be with you every step of the way.
-You will have a visit with Kacie Robertus, N.P or Heidi Efinger N.P. every 8-12 weeks to optimize your hormones and your health.
+You will have a visit with Theresa Kinney, NP-C or Stacey Jackson, FNP-C every 8-12 weeks to optimize your hormones and your health.